TNO-MST/siso-entity-type/packages/lib/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](../../LICENSE) file for details.